minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ## Class Components

-With the latest version of react, class components are discouraged.
+With the latest version of React, class components are discouraged.
 Functional components are largely simpler and easier to use and are sufficient 99.9% of the time.

 Class components may offer some advantages in certain situations.
 Since the lua does not support native classes, the syntax for declaring class components is as follows: